Logiqx/gps-details/docs/articles/9-garmin/README.md

 Price

-- £379.99 RRP, but discounts are likely when the 275 is released (soon)
+- £379.99 RRP, but discounts are likely when the Forerunner 275 is released (soon)

 Size